ELI-ANT/hello_world/README.md

-# hello_world
+# hello_world Repo / C2016
-Just my first/Second attemps to update repository
+Playing-around repo
-I am trying to learn about GITHUb and the online step by step istructions video is very useful.
+Play-ground learning about GITHUb
 @e

 // SOME MORE JAVA CODE